themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Modules.client.handleAuthentication = handleAuthentication;
 ```

 Woah!
 What is all of this?!
 This is our process for getting a user both signed up _and_ logged in for our application.
 It's pretty neat.
-Similar to earlier when we worked on the configuration of our oAauth services, here, we're relying on [the module pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) to organize our code.
+Similar to earlier when we worked on the configuration of our OAauth services, here, we're relying on [the module pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) to organize our code.

 So...what exactly is happening here?
 Well, if we look at the function bound to our module's namepsace (the `Modules.client.handleAuthentication = handleAuthentication;` part) we can see that we start way up at the top of our file.
 Our goal here is to handle a bit of validation on our form _before_ we determine whether or not we're trying to sign up or log in.
 For our validation process, we're relying on the [jQuery validation](https://themeteorchef.com/snippets/validating-forms-with-jquery-validation/) library which gives us a simple API for validating our forms.

 Our first step is to attach our validation.
 Remember, all of this code is running when our `signInWithEmailModal` template is rendered.
 That means that our validation will be attached then.
-To make it work, we take in the selector we passed as part of our module invoication and get it over to the `_validate()` method which wraps the jQuery validation librarie's invoication call `$( form ).validate()`.
+To make it work, we take in the selector we passed as part of our module invocation and get it over to the `_validate()` method which wraps the jQuery validation library's invocation call `$( form ).validate()`.
 Inside of our call to `.validate()`, we're passing a call to another function `validation()`.
 This is down below.
 This method is responsible for returning the "configuration" for our form's validation.
 It includes all of the rules and error messages that we'll display to users.
 It also includes something really neat: a method called `submitHandler`.

 Here, `submitHandler` is being used in place of our form's standard submit event (remember, we prevented this earlier).
 All it's doing in our code here is making a call to another method `_handleAuth()` which is where our module really starts to shine.
 At this point, we're calling this method if our form passes validation.
 If it has, that means that we can trust the inputs in the form and pull their values.